Chicken Lemon Rice Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 When the weather turns chilly in Michigan, it’s time to bring out all the cozy soup recipes.
 One of my favorites is chicken lemon rice soup—a twist on the classic chicken noodle soup, but made with short-grain rice instead of pasta and plenty of fresh lemon juice.
-It’s similar to Greek Avgolemono but skips the eggs, keeping it simple yet full of bright, comforting flavor.
+It’s similar to Greek Avgolemono but skips the eggs, keeping it simple yet comforting and delicious

 My mom used to make this chicken lemon rice soup all the time when I was growing up, especially during Ramadan or when we weren’t feeling our best.
-It’s hearty, soothing, and that hit of lemon adds just the right amount of zing to warm you up and clear out any stuffy noses.
+It’s hearty, soothing, and lemony to warm you up and clear out any stuffy noses.

 Ingredients You’ll Need

-- Onion, carrot, and celery: You’ll want to dice these so they’re all about the same size and cook at the same time!
+• Aromatics: Onions, celery and carrots cooked with olive oil.
+You’ll want to dice these so they’re all about the same size and cook at the same time!

-- Spices: I always include salt, pepper, bay leaves, and dried thyme in this chicken rice soup.
-You can use 2 teaspoons of chopped, fresh thyme instead of the dried.
+• Spices: I always include salt, pepper, bay leaves, and dried thyme in this chicken rice soup.
+You can use 1 tablespoon of chopped, fresh thyme instead of the dried.

 How to Make Chicken Lemon Rice Soup